○ 20 min read

 Surfing can be mentally demanding as well, especially when you are just starting out.
 If you find yourself getting uptight or in a negative mood from not “getting it” right away, just remember that learning to chill out can be an important surf lesson too.
 Take a note from pro-surfer Koa Smith, for example.
 When he needs to uplift his frame of thinking, “Bring it back to gratitude for what I'm doing and appreciate it all.
 That usually centers me.”
 Even pros have bad days!

-The Ocean Is Complex and Dangerous
+The Ocean Is Complex

 If you aren’t a strong swimmer or can’t tread water for very long, start improving those skills and increasing your endurance before taking a board out into the water.
 The momentum of waves makes it difficult to maneuver, and when the waves are really pumping, it can get dangerous for inexperienced surfers/swimmers.